woossi0/suite/docs/usermanual/source/index.rst

 OpenGeo Suite User Manual
 -------------------------

+.. only:: basic

+   This User Manual will help you get the most out of OpenGeo Basic Suite.

+.. only:: enterprise

-This User Manual will help you get the most out of OpenGeo Suite.
+   This User Manual will help you get the most out of OpenGeo Enterprise Suite.

+.. only:: (not basic) and (not enterprise )

+   This User Manual will help you get the most out of Suite.

 :ref:`whatsnew`
   See what's new in OpenGeo Suite |version|.